[Personality Test] I took the PCM test! Learn your own characteristics and use them in your work

 Creates rational patterns and order for themselves.

-Good at planning and advance preparation.
+Good at planning and preparation.

 2. Persister:

 Actively expresses their opinions and enjoys debating with others.
+Dedicates themselves

-Dedicates themselves to things they value.
+to things they value.

 Speaks forcefully with a serious, confident expression.